kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 ### **Experiment 5: Increase the number of hidden layers**

-In this experiment, the number of hidden layer is increased while keeping the NUMBER_OF_UNITS constant.
+In this experiment, the number of hidden layers is increased while keeping the NUMBER_OF_UNITS constant.
 Each hidden layer will use the ReLU activation function.
 From all the above experiments we will take only those hyperparameter values that lead to the best performance of the DQN agent.
 We notice that the DQN agent performs better and in a more stable way if we perform soft updates with TAU = 0.0001.
 While performing soft updates, we noticed that as the MINI_BATCH_SIZE increases, the performance improves quickly, so we will be using a MINI_BATCH_SIZE of 256 here along with soft updating the target network with TAU = 0.0001.

 We will be using the following number of hidden layers:
 ```python